matthewwall/weewx-interceptor/readme.txt

 iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port 8000

-Here are configurations that use these strategies:
+Here are configurations that use packet capture:

 a) Tap-on-Router